alvarocascon/arbol_classifier_churn/README.md

-My first second streamlit project!
+My second streamlit project!
 A model that predicts whether a customer will churn of a telco company or not

 Using a Classification Tree!